 If you are hiking early in the season (especially after a high snow year), you may want to hop off the PCT at the junction and hike around the eastern side of Hyas Lake to bypass the crossing.
 This trail will meet you back up with the PCT at the Hyas Lake Trail junction (PCT 2440.3 – 4,469 ft / 1,362 m) near Deception Pass.

-Continuing northward the trail enters King County and passes by the entertainingly named Surprise Mountain and Surprise Lake (sorry for ruining the surprise).
+Continuing northward the trail enters Snohomish County and passes by the entertainingly named Surprise Mountain and Surprise Lake (sorry for ruining the surprise).

 NOTE: I am not kidding when I say this section of trail is remote.
 If you decide to bail at some point during your hike, you may have trouble doing so.

 EXTENSION: North of Stevens Pass the PCT passes through 107.8 mi / 173.4 km of Washington wilderness, so unless you’re looking to more than double the length of this hike (which, if you have the time, wouldn’t be a bad idea), then your only option for an extension is to begin farther south.
 Where farther south?
-The area just south of Snoqualmie Pass has a large network of unpaved forest roads.
-You can check out the Washington Section I maps to find one that works for you.
+The area just south of Snoqualmie Pass has a large network of unpaved forest roads..

-NOTE: The hike described here requires a bit more in the logistics department than most of the other’s I’ve mentioned until now.
-However, it will take you through one of the PCT’s (and Washington’s) most impressive sections (Washington Section K).
+NOTE: The hike described here requires a bit more in the logistics department than most of the others I’ve mentioned until now.
+However, it will take you through one of the PCT’s (and Washington’s) most impressive sections.
 So basically it’s worth the extra effort.

 The trail continues up and down as it crosses Methow Pass, Granite Pass, and Cutthroat Pass, before crossing Highway 20 and entering North Cascades National Park at PCT 2,585.2 (4,027 ft / 1,227 m).